TheDen/static-website/README.md

 * Configure CloudFront response header policy for what's required
 * Add encryption to buckets, and potentially versioning
 * Minify the static files prior to uploading to the bucket
+* Add GitHub branch protection and and potentially an approval process